Sport

 All public

-Roland Garros comes to the Concorde!
+💡Roland Garros comes to the Concorde!

-From 4 to 9 June 2025, the magic of the Paris Grand Slam will take over the heart of the capital with the Tribune Concorde event, co-organised by the French Tennis Federation and the City of Paris.
+In 2026, the magic of the Paris Grand Slam will take over the heart of the capital with the Tribune Concorde event, co-organised by the French Tennis Federation and the City of Paris.
 For six days, the legendary Place de la Concorde will be transformed into a free fan zone open to all, offering a different way to experience Roland-Garros.
 Comfortably seated in stands or deckchairs, the public will be able to watch the best matches of the tournament live - from the quarter-finals to the finals - on two giant screens!
 On the programme: live broadcasts, fun activities, DJ sets, a Roland-Garros shop, food trucks, a bar and terrace.
 It promises to be a particularly friendly and festive event.
 Fun fact: the Concorde metro station signs on lines 1, 8 and 12 have been decorated for the occasion with the event's graphics.

 💡How about discovering Roland-Garros in a whole new way?